Encyclopaedia Inflationaris: Introduction

-The \ASPIC library contains the necessary routines to compare the predictions of any of the $\Nmodel$ different models to high-accuracy data.
-The present article presents the general architecture of the \ASPIC project and the calculations needed to understand and write these codes.
-In practice, for each model, we give the calculation of the three first slow-roll parameters, a discussion of how inflation ends, a discussion of the priors, a calculation of the relevant range of variation of the reheating temperature and an exact integration of the slow-roll trajectory.
-Then, we work out the theoretical predictions and compare them to the \data data in the planes $(\epsilon_1,\epsilon_2)$ and $(\nS,r)$.
+The \ASPIC library contains all the necessary routines to compare the predictions of any of the $\Nmodel$ different models to high-accuracy data.
+It is programmed in modern fortran and contains an exhaustive documentation of its interfaces.
+The source files amount to more than $100000$ lines of code.
+They are publicly available and distributed under the GNU General Public License~\cite{gpl} at

+This paper presents the general architecture of the \ASPIC project and all the calculations needed to understand and write these codes.
+For each model, we give the theoretical framework, the calculation of the three first slow-roll potential parameters, a discussion on how inflation ends, the calculation of the associated field value, a discussion of the priors, a calculation of the relevant range of variation of the reheating temperature and an exact integration of the slow-roll trajectory.
+Then, using our coding within the \ASPIC library, we work out some basic reheating-consistent theoretical predictions in the planes $(\epsilon_1,\epsilon_2)$ and $(\nS,r)$.
 Let us stress again that, beside slow-roll, no other approximation is used in the numerical codes of \ASPIC.